 The market is home to just about every kind of food and cuisine, from street food to bakeries to casual restaurants to fine dining.
 Many of the onsite eateries serve up dishes involving locally sourced or produced foods, so not only do you get to eat many amazing foods all in one place – you get to know the Northwest on a foodie level.
 Barring sit-down restaurants (they’re all good, from Il Bistro to Matt’s in the Market), here are eight of the best things to eat at Pike Place Market.

-If you’re a Starbucks afficianado, it’s worth noting that the original Starbucks is located right outside the main building’s entrance.
-Sure, what you’ll find inside is mostly the same as what you’ll find at any given Starbucks (and there are more than a few in Seattle, sometimes within view of each other), but it’s from the original Starbucks.
-The place that started it all.
+If you’re a Starbucks aficionado, it’s worth noting that the original Starbucks is located right outside the main building’s entrance.
+Sure, what you’ll find inside is mostly the same as what you’ll find at any given Starbucks (and there are more than a few in Seattle, sometimes within view of each other), but this coffee shop fare is from the original Starbucks!
+The place that started it all!
 Home of the caffeine craze.
 If that moves you, then grab a latte before you start your food adventure.

 Daily Dozen Doughnuts